 401(k) for small business in Lake St. Louis, MO.
-Creating a 401(k) plan for your small business in Lake St. Louis, MO can offer various benefits to both you and the people that work for you, helping businesses stand out and provide long-term financial security to their employees.
-Beyond just attracting great employees, providing a 401(k) plan can also help both businesses and employees lower their tax liability.
-But, some business owners may still be wary because of the time commitment, in addition to the complex web of regulations, laws, and investment options available.
+Establishing a 401(k) plan for your small business in Lake St. Louis, MO provides various benefits to both employers and employees, helping businesses stand out and provide a more secure to their employees.
+In addition to offering more benefits than competitors, offering a 401(k) plan can also help both businesses and employees lower their tax liability.
+But, some business owners may still be wary because of the time involved in setting up and operating an account, in addition to the complexities of investment and financial laws.

 - With matching contributions, the employer must match 100% of each eligible employee's contributions up to 3% of their compensation, plus an additional 50% match on the next 2% of their compensation.

 - Enhanced Safe Harbor plans provide a 100% employer match on up to 4% of an employee's compensation.

 - In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they decide not to.
 The automatic contribution rate starts at 3% and increases by 1% annually until it maxes out at 6%, unless the employee decides on a different contribution rate.

 Because you are required to make contributions, your business would not be subject to nondiscrimination testing.

 These are intended for owner-only businesses, or businesses where the only employees are spouses.
 Contributions are tax deductible and the money is taxed when it's withdrawn.
 This allows participants to save more as they can make contributions both as a worker and a businesses owner.
 Unlike other 401(k) plans, individual 401(k)s do not require annual filings with the IRS unless the account balance is more than $250,000.